 To me this is a huge improvement for the CTA and downtown Chicago.
 For one, the lanes and stops are aesthetically pleasing.
 Now, the real question is whether they will help with traffic congestion downtown.
 It will take more than a month to know exactly understand the effectiveness of loop link and whether car accidents and bicycle accidents will decrease.
 Regardless, it is a step in the right direction.

-If you or someone you love has been seriously injured in a Chicago car crash or Chicago bicycle accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.
+If you or someone you love has been seriously injured in a top nude women abs or http://chicagocaraccidentblog.com/mom-played-with-my-dick-just-before-sleep/, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.